GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 A contact form
 # Design Choices
 The visual style came together quite late in the project after several unsuccessful attempts at using images of paintings as a "hero" type image.
 I felt that they looked fine on a laptop, however they didn't scale down to small viewports very well, and also seemed to dominate the look of the website too much.
 -These were replaced with a simpler image of a piano keyboard outline, to which colour-gradient fills have been applied to the piano keys.
-This image was chosen because it is visually striking, and together with the logo next to it, instantly relays the subject matter of the website to the user upon opening a page.
+This image was chosen because it is visually striking, and together with the text logo, instantly relays the subject matter of the website to the user upon opening a page.
 - The background colour is ivory #fffff0, of course, and the dark colour of the text is chosen to match the black keys on a piano #221d17.
-- The "black" keys in the main jumbotron image have been coloured dark blue, as they looked too dark on screen when completely black.
+- The "black" keys in the main jumbotron image have actually been coloured dark blue, as they looked too dark on screen when completely black.
 - The font is Roboto, from Google fonts.
-I chose this because it is very clear and easy to read.
+I chose this because it is very clear and easy to read, and it's bold lines fit in nicely with the rest of the page design.
-- The links to other webpages on the resources page are dark blue, as are the PDF file download links.
 - The internal links in the about me section are coloured BGY to match the navigation icons.
 - The social link button icons are displayed in their original brand colours to stand out.
 - For page navigation, a simple RGBY colour is given to the navigation icons.
 The order of the colours here matches the order of the colours on the piano keyboard image.